taljindergill78/clustering-recommender-systems/report.md

 **Observation**: **MSD** (Mean Squared Difference) similarity significantly outperforms Cosine and Pearson for both User and Item-based CF on this dataset.

+**Is the impact of the three metrics on User based Collaborative Filtering consistent with the impact of the three metrics on Item based Collaborative Filtering?**

-**Answer to consistency question**: Yes, the impact of the three metrics on User-based CF is **highly consistent** with the impact on Item-based CF, demonstrating robust metric behavior:
+**Answer: YES.** The impact of the three metrics on User-based CF is highly consistent with the impact on Item-based CF, demonstrating robust metric behavior:

 **Ranking Consistency**: MSD consistently ranks first (lowest RMSE) for both User-CF (0.9529) and Item-CF (0.9467), achieving 3.7% and 6.8% improvements over Cosine respectively.
 Cosine and Pearson rank second and third in both cases, with minimal difference between them (<0.3% RMSE).